-Debris and mud flows are rivers of rock, earth and other debris saturated with water.
-They develop when water rapidly accumulates in the ground, during heavy rainfall or rapid snowmelt, changing the earth into a flowing river of mud or “slurry.”
-They flow can rapidly, striking with little or no warning at avalanche speeds.
+Debris and mud flows are rivers of rock, earth, and other debris saturated with water.
+They develop when water rapidly accumulates in the ground, during heavy rainfall or rapid snowmelt, changing the earth into a flowing river of mud or "slurry."
+The flow can rapidly strike with little or no warning at avalanche speeds.
 They also can travel several miles from their source, growing in size as they pick up trees, boulders, cars, and other materials.

 - Get a ground assessment of your property.

 - Consult an appropriate professional expert for advice on corrective measures.

 - Minimize home hazards by having flexible pipe fittings installed to avoid gas or water leaks, as flexible fittings are more resistant to breakage (only the gas company or professionals should install gas fittings).

 - Changes occur in your landscape, such as patterns of storm-water drainage on slopes (especially the places where runoff water converges) land movement, small slides, flows, or progressively leaning trees.

 - Doors or windows stick or jam for the first time.

 - New cracks appear in plaster, tile, brick, or foundations.

 - Outside walls, walks, or stairs begin pulling away from the building.